SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Business_Intelligence/Tutorials/SLA_tutorial.md

    ![SLA history statistics](~/user-guide/images/SLA_tutorial_img13.png)

 > [!TIP]
-> Explore the other pages of the *Power SLA - South Beach* SLA element such as the *Offline window* and *Violation Configuration* pages.
+> Optionally, explore the other pages of the *Power SLA - South Beach* SLA element such as the *Offline window* and *Violation Configuration* pages.